@Produces("text/plain")

 .languages("en", "fr").build();

-This code snippet calls the build
+This code snippet calls the build method of the VariantListBuilder

-class is invoked when you call the
+class.
+The VariantListBuilder class is invoked when you call the

-methods.
-The build
+mediatypes, languages, or encodings methods.
+The build method

 builds a series of resource representations.
-The Variant
+The Variant list created

-method has all possible combinations of items specified
+by the build method has all possible combinations of items specified

-In this example, the size of the vs
+In this example, the size of the vs object as defined in this code

 snippet is 4, and the contents are as follows: